Frequently asked questions

 No. SubOps drafts the dispute — the source-linked evidence, the dollar amount, the language — and you review and submit it through your normal channel.
 We never push anything to FedEx on your behalf.

-How accurate is the anomaly detection?
+How accurate are the payment checks?

 Do you integrate with QuickBooks or Xero?